sa-foe/FriendlyCaptcha-SoSciSurvey-Integration/README.md

 ⚠ Why the PHP goes on the NEXT page: SoSci executes PHP when building a page, before the user has submitted the form.
 So value('A702_01') can only be read after the form has been submitted — i.e., on the following page.

 Alternative to just blocking the next and back button: Falg if participant was a bot by creating a new item (e.e.
-A702_02) and set the value 1 everytime it is a bot.
-Display an error message (create a new text question, here names A703).
-And go back so the person can repeat the catpcha check.
+A702_02) and set the value 1 everytime it is a bot and send them to an error page.

 // Block navigation if verification failed not possible to continue (klick next page) if ($result['success'] == false) {
     put('A702_02', 1); // flag in dataset (bot = 1)
-    question('A703'); // error message
-    goToPage(friendlycaptcha); // repeat captcha
+    goToPage(error); // repeat captcha
 }

+⚠ Take care: SoSciSurvey only runs sendJSON() twice.
+As a result the thrid time answering the friendly captcha bots can pass on.
+They therefore should be blocked after the second trial.

 ℹ You can also paste your own PHP code in the if($result['success'] == false) {} block.
 The one above stops the page from showing the next or back button.